 Discover the educational and skills requirements to becoming an ethical (or “white hat”) hacker.
 Learn about salary potential, future industry growth, and main areas of employment.

-Using the same tactics and tools as malicious hackers (or “black hat” hackers), “ethical” hackers break into a business’ network systems, pinpointing its vulnerabilities and weaknesses in order to fix them before they’re left vulnerable to criminal intent.
+Using the same tactics and tools as malicious hackers (or “black hat” hackers), “ethical” hackers are security professionals who gain access to a business' network systems and computer systems, pinpointing their security vulnerabilities and weaknesses through penetration testing (also known as pen testing), vulnerability assessments, and security assessments and audits to fix them before they're left vulnerable to cyber attacks.

-Ethical hackers will scan an organisation’s systems, seeking entry points for potential attacks.
+In ethical hacking, certified ethical hackers will scan an organisation’s computer systems, seeking entry points for potential attacks.
 They also check for hijacked servers, web applications, or cracked wireless encryptions.
-When issues are found, they fix them immediately to prevent further criminal exploits.
-These professionals also ensure all patch installations are up-to-date, and attempt to evade Intrustion Prevention (or Detection) Systems to ensure all are working as required.
+When issues are found, ethical hackers will fix them immediately to prevent further criminal exploits.
+These professionals also ensure all patch installations are up-to-date, perform a penetration test, and attempt to evade Intrusion Prevention (or Detection) Systems to ensure all are working as required.

 Those working in ICT security can expect industry growth in the coming years, with an expected increase of 43,900 workers in 2018 to 47,300 by 2023.

-Well-versed in security tools, practices, and common methods of hacking to ensure the utmost protection of business networks
+Well-versed in application security solutions, practices such as penetration tests, and common methods of hacking to ensure the utmost protection of business networks

 A sound understanding of common programming languages – can help in automating tasks or exploring errors left by developers (leading to potential security threats)